Sadie Martinot: Personal life

 Martinot married twice, first to Fred Stinson (d.
 1895), a theatrical manager, on March 30, 1879, in Boston, and then to Louis F. Nethersole (d.
 1936), a theatrical manager, producer and press agent and a brother of actress Olga Nethersole.
 While it was reported she married Max Figman, a comedian-actor, with whom she fell into financial difficulty, her marriage record to Louis Nethersole on May 30, 1901, in Manhattan, New York, lists her name as Sarah F. Stinson.
 At the time of her death Martinot was thought to be divorced from Nethersole.
 Martinot was the author of a number of magazine articles over her career, a student of Wagnerian opera and an accomplished equestrian.

 Decline

 On January 5, 1916, Martinot jumped unclad from a second story window of an apartment building on Fort Washington Avenue, New York.
 She did not, from press reports, appear seriously injured when she landed in an adjacent courtyard, though it was apparent she was mentally unstable.
 Martinot was transported to Washington Heights Hospital and then later in the day transferred to the Psychiatric Ward at Bellevue Hospital.
 In March 1918 Martinot was committed to the Manhattan State Hospital for the Insane and later that year moved to St. Lawrence State Hospital, Ogdensburg, New York.
-At some point early in 1918 Martinot escaped her confinement and was eventually found in Washington, D. C., disorientated and unable to recall her name.
+At some point early in 1918 Martinot escaped her confinement and was eventually found in Washington, D. C., disoriented and unable to recall her name.
 She died of heart disease five years later while still institutionalized at St. Lawrence Hospital.